UPPMAX/programming_formalisms/lesson_plans/2024_autumn/README.md

 due to more time for theoretical things.
 On the other hand, as this is a given, I should be able to make my exercises use the project more...

+Instead of dicussing CI, I will put it on the project itself, so the learners can feel what it does.

+- [ ] Put CI in project
+- [ ] Testing framework
+- [ ] Testing in a team ?
+- [ ] Testing indeterminate functions
+- [ ] Class design ?
+- [ ] Has-a relationship ?
+- [ ] Built-in data structures
+- [ ] Expressive data types
+- [ ] Implement the project as a package
+- [ ] optimisation misconceptions ?
+- [ ] big-O ?
+- [ ] run-time speed profile ?